xyzzyx99/gdb-List/README.md

 # gdb-List

 The small program is an enhancement to the gdb list command.
-It follows the same syuntax as lsit, but also indicate the breakpoints and the next statement to be executed.
+It follows the same syntax as lsit, but also indicates the breakpoints and the next statement to be executed.
 Python needs to be included when compiling gdb.

 To use it: